pvdz/bestchessline/PROMPT.md

-# Best Chess Lines Analysis App - Development Memory
+# Tree Digger Chess Analysis App - Development Memory

 This file serves as the AI memory/description for this application.
 It should reflect the current project status such that an AI can take a task for this project and complete it without having to analyze every file in detail.